 Understanding the Loopholes

-Ever wonder why the United States tax code has 73,954 pages?
+Ever wonder why the United States tax code has over 70,000 pages?
 In part because of the loopholes that people have found over the years.
-For example, if you want to contribute to a Roth IRA but you’re over those income limits, you simple contribute to a non deductible IRA and later move the funds to a Roth IRA.
+For example, if you want to contribute to a Roth IRA, but you’re over those income limits, you can contribute to a nondeductible IRA and later move the funds to a Roth IRA.

 A nondeductible IRA is nothing more than a traditional IRA without the tax deduction.

-You’ve probably read articles that throw down some pretty strong language about taxes on withdrawals and the 10 percent early withdrawal penalty if you put your hands on your money before age 59 ½.
+You’ve probably read articles that throw down some pretty strong language about taxes on withdrawals and the 10% early withdrawal penalty if you put your hands on your money before age 59 1/2.
 Those warnings are correct with some notable exceptions.

 Let’s start with Roth IRAs.
-The money you use to fund your account (the contributions) have already been taxed.
-That means that you’re free to withdrawal your contributions at any time for any reason.
+The money you use to fund your account (the contributions) has already been taxed.
+That means that you’re free to withdraw your contributions at any time for any reason.
 Just don’t touch your earnings—the money you make on the contributions.

-You can also withdrawal from a traditional IRA without paying the 10 percent penalty for a first time home purchase.
-As long as the account has been open for 5 years and you’re taking out less than $10,000 per person, you will only pay income taxes, if applicable.
+You can also withdraw from a traditional IRA without paying the 10% penalty for a first-time home purchase.
+As long as the account has been open for five years and you’re taking out less than $10,000 per person, you will only pay income taxes, if applicable.

-There are other reasons you can withdrawal funds but try to avoid if all possible.
+There are other reasons you can withdraw funds, but try to avoid it, if at all possible.

 Just because you can doesn’t mean you should.
-Statistics show that most Americans will enter their retirement years underfunded.
-In other words, you need every dime you can get inside that account earning money for you.
+According to a 2019 report from the Federal Reserve, 44% of non-retired adults say their retirement is not on track.
+In other words, you need every dime you can get into that account earning money for you.

 Not Nailing the RMD

-Traditional IRAs require you to take “required minimum distributions” (RMD) once you reach 70 ½ even if you don’t need the money.
-If you don’t you could pay a penalty of up to 50 percent of the distribution.
+Traditional IRAs require you to take required minimum distributions (RMD) once you reach age 72, even if you don’t need the money.
+If you don’t, you could pay a penalty of up to 50% of the distribution.
 Want to avoid RMDs?
 Get a Roth IRA instead.

 Too much of a good thing becomes a bad thing.
-You can only contribute $6,000 per person to a Roth or Traditional IRA in 2019.
+You can only contribute $6,000 per person to a Roth or Traditional IRA in 2021 and 2022.
 Or $7,000 if you’re age 50 or over.
-If you contribute over that amount, and catch it before you file your taxes, take the money back out.
+If you contribute over that amount and catch it before you file your taxes, take the money back out.
 You won’t owe any taxes or penalties unless you made money while it was in the account.

 A good custodian will hound you about beneficiary paperwork.
-An even better custodian won’t let you open the account without the forms on file but that’s not always the case.
-Depending on the laws in your state, the lack of properly completed beneficiary forms can cause a great deal of headache to the people already morning your loss.
+An even better custodian won’t let you open the account without the forms on file, but that’s not always the case.
+Depending on the laws in your state, the lack of properly completed beneficiary forms can cause a great deal of headache to the people already mourning your loss.